-The following command line was used to stream the Crab Pulsar data files into baudline:
+pulsar PSR B0329+54 data file. he following command line was used to stream the pulsar data file into baudline:

 Hydrogen has Sidebands